citp/privacy-policy-historical/d/de/des/destinationmaternity.com.md

 No personally identifiable information is transmitted via these cookies.
 Cookies, by themselves, cannot be used to reveal or discover the identity of the individual user; your acceptance of our cookie will not compromise your anonymity while using our web site.
 If you choose to reject the cookie, you may still use our web site although certain functions and applications may be disallowed as a result, and you will not benefit from the personalized and enhanced services discussed throughout this policy.

 In order to purchase an item from any of the Retail Web Sites, or enter into a sweepstakes sponsored by any of the Retail Web Sites, you will be required to enter certain personal information (e.g. name, address, email address, etc.).
-In addition, you will be asked to enter certain demographic information (e.g. age, pregnancy related information, etc), however, disclosure of this information is not required to complete a purchase from any of the Retail Web Sites.
+In addition, you will be asked to enter certain demographic information (e.g. age, pregnancy related information, etc.); however, disclosure of this information is not required to complete a purchase from any of the Retail Web Sites.
 We encourage you to volunteer such optional information so we may provide a more personalized experience on our web sites and thus deliver greater value to you, our guest.
-Demographic information is specifically used for purposes of monitoring or improving the use of and satisfaction with the retail Web Sites.
+Demographic information is specifically used for purposes of monitoring or improving the use of and satisfaction with the Retail Web Sites.
 Personal information disclosed during a purchase will be utilized to complete your purchase transaction and ship the purchased items to you, and information collected in connection with a sweepstakes will be utilized to contact you in the event you win one of the offered prizes.

 ## How We Protect Your Information

 We are dedicated to the security of your personal information, and take every commercially reasonable precaution to maintain that protection.
 To prevent unauthorized access or disclosure, maintain data accuracy, and facilitate the appropriate use of information, we use physical, electronic, and managerial procedures to attempt to protect the personal information we collect online.
 Encryption tools are used when collecting or transferring sensitive information such as name and addresses.
 Additional database content is protected either by means of a two key encryption algorithm or behind a firewall using security software.
 Access to the database is limited to our employees who have a legitimate business need to access the personal information contained therein and our contractors and service providers who we require to keep all information to which they have access completely confidential.

-If you have any questions about the security at any of our Retail Sites, please contact us by email at [ci@destinationmaternity.com](mailto:ci@destinationmaternity.com)[](mailto:ci@destinationmaternity.com).
+If you have any questions about the security at any of our Retail Web Sites, please contact us by email at [ci@destinationmaternity.com](mailto:ci@destinationmaternity.com)[](mailto:ci@destinationmaternity.com).

 ## Our Use of Your Personal Information

-In addition to the uses of personal information listed above, we may utilize personal information that you provide to us to contact you regarding products, services, and information we believe you would find useful, and we may also contact you to ask your opinion of various topics that may be of interest to you and/or may help us serve you better.
+In addition to the uses of personal information listed above, we may utilize personal information that you provide to us to contact you regarding products, services, and information we believe you would find useful, and we may also contact you to ask your opinion on various topics that may be of interest to you and/or may help us serve you better.
 We also may store and use your personal information for our own internal purposes including list management and demographic matching with other internal database information.

 Additionally, composite tracking information generated by cookies for traffic accounting and content analysis may be shared with third parties for the purpose of documenting site activity and other trends.
 We emphasize that the foregoing statistical information is not linked to any personal information and cannot identify any individual user of our web site.

-At times we may also share your personal information with other companies or organizations that have a product or service we believe may be of interest to you or that would like to contact you to ask your opinion of various topics that may be of interest to you and/or may help them serve you better.
+At times we may also share your personal information with other companies or organizations that have a product or service we believe may be of interest to you or that would like to contact you to ask your opinion on various topics that may be of interest to you and/or may help them serve you better.
 However, you always have the right to direct us not to share your information with third parties (see “Choice” below).

 Please note that you will not be able to opt out with regard to the collection and disclosure of aggregate information.
-Such information does not include anything personally identifiable, however, and simply reflects statistical analysis of various aspects of site usage.
-Also, we reserve the right to use or disclose any information as needed to satisfy any law, regulation or legal request, to protect the integrity of the site, to fulfill your requests, or to cooperate in any law enforcement investigation or an investigation on a matter of public safety.
+Such information does not include anything personally identifiable, however, and simply reflects statistical analysis of various aspects of web site usage.
+Also, we reserve the right to use or disclose any information as needed to satisfy any law, regulation or legal request, to protect the integrity of the web site, to fulfill your requests, or to cooperate in any law enforcement investigation or an investigation on a matter of public safety.

 ## Choice

 We believe that choice is one of the most important privacy principles.
 You have the choice not to submit any personally identifiable information to us (although under such circumstances you would be unable to purchase items from the Retail Web Sites or participate in our contests and sweepstakes).
 You also may choose to submit only those mandatory fields of data absolutely required for purchases and contest participation.
 Finally, you may choose to limit the use of or access to your personally identifiable information by requesting that we refrain from sharing all such information with any third parties.
 You may “opt out” in this way at any time simply by contacting us at [ci@destinationmaternity.com](mailto:ci@destinationmaternity.com), or at the address and phone number listed at the end of this privacy policy.

-Likewise, should you prefer not to receive email communications from us, we provide a mechanism for opting out of this service by clicking off the box that states “Please include me on the mailing list for special offers and great savings for pregnant women.”
-Additionally, each email message we send you will clearly state how you may remove your name from the email list.
-Please note however that requests to remove yourself from our email list may take up to ten business days, and it is possible that in that time you may receive further emails from us.
+Likewise, should you prefer not to receive email communications from us, we provide a mechanism for opting out of this service at the time of data collection.
+Additionally, each email message we send you will clearly state how you may opt out of receiving emails.
+Please note however that requests to opt out from our email list may take up to ten business days to process, and it is possible that in that time you may receive further emails from us.
 We apologize for any inconvenience this may cause.
 In addition, despite previously having opted out of receiving emails from us, you may still receive emails regarding sweepstakes sponsored by any of the Retail Web Sites in which you participate.

 Please note that you will not be able to opt out with regard to the collection and disclosure of aggregate information.
-Such information does not include anything personally identifiable, however, and simply reflects statistical analysis of various aspects of site usage.
+Such information does not include anything personally identifiable, however, and simply reflects statistical analysis of various aspects of web site usage.

 In the event that any of the Retail Web Sites is merged with or sold to another company, your personal information will be transferred to the surviving company, who will be bound by the terms of this privacy policy.